network overlays

 Stage 3: Topology/Routing calculation

-Similar to the second step, this is where link-state protocols use exponential backoff timers.
-These timers adjust the waiting time OSPF and ISIS wait after receiving new topology information before calculating the best path.
+Similar to the second step, link-state protocols use exponential back-off timers in this step.
+These timers adjust the waiting time for OSPF and ISIS to wait after receiving new topology information before calculating the best path.

 Stage 4: Update the routing and forwarding table ( RIB & FIB)